 - Step 1 – find some local data.
 You can pick this up relatively cheaply off the internet, however, the quality of data can be varied.
 You may need to ‘clean’ the list by calling up each number and checking the details are correct.

 - Step 2 – write a script.
 Put yourself in the shoes of the person you’re calling and write down how you think the conversation would go and the difficult questions you might be asked.
 Make sure you’re prepared for any eventuality.
 Think of a good conversation starter but don’t ask any closed or negative questions.
-If you’re stuck there are plenty of telemarketing templates on the internet
+If you’re stuck, there are plenty of telemarketing templates on the internet

 - Step 3 – pick up the phone!
 It’s likely that you’ll get some objections but as long as you handle them professionally (and don’t panic) you’ll be fine.
-Your objective should not be to sell your freelance services over the phone but set up meetings to discuss how you could help the potential client.
+Your objective should not be to sell your freelance services over the phone, but rather to set up meetings to discuss how you could help the potential client.
 Make sure you take details over the phone as you can send more information about your services in the future.